Particle Propagator of Spin Calogero-Sutherland Model: Preliminaries for derivation of the particle propagator in a finite size system

 \subsection{Notations of combinatorial quantities}

-One of the advantages to use the Uglov mapping lies in the fact that several useful formulae are available in the theory of Macdonald polynomials.
-Those formulae are expressed in term of the combinatorial quantities related to the Young diagrams.
-A partition $\nu\in \Lambda_{N}$ is defined as $ \nu\in \mathcal{L}_{N} $ with $\nu_{N}\ge 0$ and can be graphically expressed by a Young diagram. and the corresponding Young diagram for a partition $\nu$ is denoted by $D(\nu)$, in which the number of squares in $i$-th row is equal to the $i$-th element of a partition $\nu_i$.
-Each square in Young diagram is specified by two-dimensional coordinate with setting upper-left square $s=(1,1)$.
-See e.g. Fig.2 of \cite{hp}.
+One of the advantages in using the Uglov's mapping lies in the fact that several useful formulae are available in the theory of the Macdonald polynomials.
+Those formulae are expressed in terms of the combinatorial quantities related to the Young diagram\cite{Mac}.
+A partition $\nu\in \Lambda_{N}$ can be graphically expressed by a Young diagram.
+The Young diagram corresponding to a partition $\nu$ is denoted by $D(\nu)$, in which the number of squares in the $i$th row is equal to the $i$th element $\nu_i$ of the partition $\nu$.
+Each square in a Young diagram is specified by two-dimensional coordinate with setting the upper-left square $s=(1,1)$ (See e.g. Fig.~2 of \cite{hp}.)
 The first (second) coordinate of a square $s=(i,j)$ represents the vertical (horizontal) axis and increases from top to bottom (from left to right).
-Let $\nu'_j$ be the length of $j$th columns.
-Four functions for each square which measure the lengths between the specified square and the edges of the Young diagram are useful to represent formulae specified by partitions, $a(s),a'(s),l(s),l'(s)$ for $s=(i,j)$, as
+Let $\nu'_j$ be the length of the $j$th column.
+Four functions that measure the lengths between a square $s=(i,j)$ and edges of the Young diagram are introduced as